 Message from the President

-All of these initiatives are aimed at living up to our university's educational ideals “to meet the demands of society and the times we live in, providing an opportunity to acquire the basics of technical scholarship and the ability to apply that learning in practical ways, as well as to cultivate broad perspectives and human sensibilities, and raise engineers who are strong in mind and body, who pursue intellectual and technical avenues with creativity and a pioneering spirit.
+All of these initiatives are aimed at living up to our university's educational ideals - to meet the demands of society and the times we live in, providing an opportunity to acquire the basics of technical scholarship and the ability to apply that learning into practice, as well as to cultivate broad perspectives and human sensibilities, and raise engineers who are strong in mind and body, who pursue intellectual and technical avenues with creativity and a pioneering spirit.